-- Remote Desktop Presenter Creates a new Remote Desktop Presenter shot.
-Select and click the Add button.
-(See Remote Desktop Presenter Properties). - Screen Capture Creates a new Screen Capture shot of any monitor or window on your computer.
 You can also capture your iPhone or iPad in Wirecast by connecting your device using an Apple certified lightening cable, and then adding it as a source by selecting Screen Capture from the Source menu.
-Select and click the Add button.
-(See Screen Capture Properties).

-Note: Some apps when screen captured, take control of your mouse and the cursor is not displayed.
-You can, at any time, press command + Tab keys to reduce the capture window size and enable you to use your mouse.
-You must be using an iOS device running 8.x connected to your Mac OSX 10.10 Yosemite computer with a lightening cable.
+Note: You must be using an iOS device running 8.x connected to your Mac OSX 10.10 Yosemite computer with a lightening cable.
 The cable should be Apple certified to guarantee proper detection.
 You will need to "trust" the computer in order for it to be detected.